-Think about the different seasons and what unique opportunities each season offers.
+Think about the different seasons and what unique opportunities each one offers.
 Will the market be open during all seasons?
-Are some seasons not feasible to host visitors in your area?
 Create a plan focused on seasonal events and activities.
 Examples include: changes in produce, changes in other products, changes in entertainment types and even changes in venue (e.g. outdoor vs. indoor).